If one of your parents graduated from college, you have probably heard stories about “When I was in school…”

-Many schools have canceled or postponed college admissions visits due to increasing concerns about the virus.
+Many schools have canceled, postponed, or limited college admissions visits due to increasing concerns about the virus.

 We recommend that you visit the college’s website to find out whether they are currently allowing admissions visitors.
 Some schools, like Yale, have virtual tours and other events that you can sign up for to learn more about the college.

 Many colleges are moving to “test optional,” meaning that you can submit an application without test scores this year.

 Keep in mind that this does not mean that colleges have become “test blind.”
 Test scores will remain an important component of your college application, and colleges will likely still use them to help determine admission to competitive degree programs, honors colleges, and scholarship opportunities.
 We cannot emphasize this enough; you want to put your very best foot forward in order to stand out.

 However, if you did not get a chance to take or retake the test during the spring or summer of 2020, do not let this prevent you from applying.
 Keep in mind that other aspects of your application (like your high school transcript, extracurriculars, letters of recommendation, or essays) may hold more weight in determining college admissions.

 Will colleges be in session during the pandemic?